luc-github/Pibot-cnc-pendant-firmware/README.md

 # Pibot-cnc-pendant-firmware
-PiBot CNC Pendant Firmware based on espressif IDF framework
+PiBot CNC Pendant Firmware is based on espressif IDF framework 5.4.1 and lvgl 9.2.2.

+# Status : pre- alpha, work in progress
+# License : GPL-3.0

+Credits:
-The icons used in this project come from : https://fontawesome.com/ and  https://feathericons.com/
+* The icons used in this project, with and without modifications, come from : https://fontawesome.com/ and  https://feathericons.com/
+* The Main UI is inspiired by : https://dribbble.com/shots/5720659-Free-Surface-Studio-Pro-UI-Dial-Kit

 # Features
 - ESP32 based